psyvisions/sticky-notes/README.md

    recognize the php_flag directive, set magic_quotes to Off in your php.ini file as most webapps are designed to work without it.
 As of php 5.4.0, magic_quotes directive has been deprecated, so you can completely remove that line.
+ * We need the php_openssl extension for the update checker to work.
+Without that, Sricky Notes will continue to work normally but the update check in the admin dashboard will not work.
+It is recommended that you enable this extension in your php.ini before installing Sticky Notes.

 Sticky notes uses PDO extension for database access.
 To enable PDO, look for the following in your php.ini